Demystifying Obstructive Sleep Apnea (OSA)

 Mental Health

 People with untreated sleep apnea often experience mood swings, irritability, anxiety, and depression.
-Ongoing poor sleep can also reduce focus, motivation, and overall quality of life
+Ongoing poor sleep can also reduce focus, motivation, and overall quality of life.

 Surgical Risks